timmyvo/wg-easy/README.md

-Disclaimer: This is a little tweak for my taste of using WG easy with AdguardHome.
+Disclaimer: This is a little tweak for my taste of using WG easy with AdguardHome and run on Oracle VPS.
 Forked from WeeJeWel/wg-easy and fnazz/docker-adguard-unbound-wireguard

 Please refer to those origins for details when you want to cook for yourself.